 Wrap your empty, crimped shell loosely in plastic wrap or foil and return it to the freezer or fridge while you put together the filling.
 By now you’re probably getting that cold dough=good pie.
 Keeping the butter solid (rather than soft and melty) as much as possible before baking ensures the flakiest end result.

 Putting together the filling is easy.
 Preheat the oven to 350ºF.
-Beat squash, sugar, spices, salt, and eggs together.
-Beat in half-and-half.
+Beat squash, sugar, spices, salt, bourbon (optional) and eggs together.
+Beat in cream.
 Pour mixture into pie shell and bake for 45 minutes, until crust is golden brown and filling is mostly set.
 The pie will continue to cook a bit as it cools, so leave the center a little jiggly.
 This will prevent giant fault-line cracks from cratering through the custard.
 Cool on a rack.
 If you’re baking your pie the night before serving, refrigerate it once it’s cooled to room temperature.